-For strength activities such as a one-rep-max (1RM) deadlift or bench press, the phosphagen system contributes most of the energy.
-It provides ATP (adenosine triphosphate), used to power muscular activity for short-duration activities lasting up to 30 seconds.
+For strength activities such as a one-rep max (1RM) deadlift or bench press, the phosphagen system contributes most of the energy.
+It provides ATP (adenosine triphosphate), which is what your body uses to power muscular activity for short-duration activities lasting up to 30 seconds.

-A phosphagen is an energy-storing compound like creatine phosphate or ATP.
-Phosphagens are depleted during high-intensity exercise like weightlifting and sprinting.
+The phosphagen system uses creatine phosphate to generate ATP, which is depleted during high-intensity exercise like weightlifting and sprinting.
 Complete ATP resynthesis occurs within 3-5 minutes—hence the suggestion that strength and power athletes rest that long between sets.

 The Glycolytic System

-Work past 30 seconds and up to 2 minutes, and you're using the glycolytic energy system.
-It involves the breakdown of glycogen, which is stored glucose, or glucose in the blood to resynthesize ATP.
+If you work more than 30 seconds, up to 2 minutes, you're using the glycolytic energy system.
+It involves the breakdown of glycogen, which is stored glucose or glucose in the blood, to resynthesize ATP.